“Never before have relationships been as problematic and conflict ridden as they are now.

 As a result the Professor Rahu teaching in classroom-7-mate tends to have a more vivid, charismatic personality when compared to the native.

-The first marriage, for either gender, is emotionally impulsive or based on immediate gratification of temporary opportunistic desires , and thus the first alliance is typically short-lived
+The first marriage, for either gender, is often emotionally impulsive or characterized by opportunistic motivation.

 7th-from-Chandra is a maraka position; spouse may be one's partner in death

 Chandra-yuti-Ketu typically indicates an emotionally disengaged personality .
 One prefers to assume the emotional stance of the Witness [Ketu].
 One responds to energized situations with whatever protocols of behavior may arise from other graha.
 For example, Mangala would determine one's habitual response to physical aggression while Professor Shani would mandate one's normal emotional response to social-legal structures.